 - Latest Virtual Desktop VR Features

 - Frequently Asked Questions

 What is Virtual Desktop For VR?

 Virtual Desktop is an application that lets you mirror your nearby PC inside of your VR headset.
 People do this to watch movies, browse the internet, or play games inside of virtual reality, which is more immersive.

-The Virtual Desktop application has a ton of nice features to make things better, like:
+The Virtual Desktop VR application has a ton of nice features to make things better, like:

 - The ability to connect to Bluetooth mice, keyboards, and controllers

 - Support to connect to multiple computers at one time

 With a little setup time, you can play PC-VR games in your headset with no latency and high quality.
 This is done by installing the Virtual Desktop mod from SideQuest, which enables playing SteamVR games on the Quest.

 You don’t need a fancy gaming PC with a premium CPU to make basic functions work.
 Your basic laptop will be able mirror to your VR headset just fine.
 However, playing high quality VR games will require an appropriate gaming computer.